-Car fuses are a low-cost safety device that protect electronics, wiring and integrated devices within your vehicle.
+The primary purpose of a car fuse is to protect the electronics, wiring and integrated devices within your vehicle.
 With an increasing amount of electronics incorporated into each car, fuses are vital to safeguard drivers and passengers.
+You can learn more in our car fuses guide.

 What are blade fuses?